apache/thrift/lib/haxe/README.md

 may only support parts of the library, or not be compatible at all.

 Javascript:
-- tutorial fails to build because of Sys.args
+- tutorial fails to build because of unsupported Sys.args